Statement of Policy

 - When the emergency situation has subsided, the account access will be returned to the prior settings.

 Supervisors are responsible to review the access levels of subordinates to confirm the required access is setup.

-- Access to protected information will be reviewed at a minimum on a quarterly basis.
+- Access to protected information will be reviewed quarterly (at a minimum)

-- Access to confidential and public information will be reviewed at minimum on an annual basis.
+- Access to confidential and public information will be reviewed annually (at a minimum).